 Bruce continued to be active in the Folk Dance Federation of California, and in 1968, he became its president, serving for two years.

-He is married to Virginia and they have a son, Chris.
+He was married to Virginia and they have a son, Chris.

 In 1955, Bruce became a member of the Stockton Camp Committee.
 He took over as its director from Jack McKay in 1967.
-Bruce is on the Board of Trustees and has been president of the National Folk Organization (NFO).
+Bruce was on the Board of Trustees and was president of the National Folk Organization (NFO).

 Dances Bruce has taught include Alunelul ca la Gorj, Amos Moses, Arap, Bossa Nova Mixer, Bučimiš, Četvorka, Ćiro, Continental Hustle, Cotton-Eyed Joe, Cumberland Square, Dînga, Dobre Stara Dni (Good Old Days), El Carnavalito, Gustav's Skoal, Hitch Hiker, Hustle, Iu Hu, Ivanice, Jianul<, Lipa ma Marýca, Maple Leaf Rag, Mayim, New York Hustle, Pata Pata, Popcorn, Prigorska Polka, Ruby Baby, Sedi Donka, Seven Jumps, Sîrba Dogarilor, Slap Slap, Snoopy, Strumička Petorka, Twelve Step, Ţupa, and Yenka.